 KTM refers to it as Bosch’s MSC — Motorcycle Stability Control.
 It’s undoubtedly the same basic system as in other manufacturers with Bosch systems.

-MV Agusta refers to their systems as a six-axis IMU and Continental cornering ABS.
+MV Agusta refers to their systems as a six-axis IMU and Continental Cornering ABS.

 Suzuki, like Honda, refers to their system as an IMU.